Gremious/StS-DefaultModBase/README.md

 ## Setting Up Your Development Environment

-### Install Maven
-Maven is used for dependency management and packaging any mods you create.
-Download it [here](https://maven.apache.org/download.cgi) and install it.

 ### Download the Default Mod Repository
 Download this repository as a zip.
 Unzip where you want to set up your dev environment.